 - 1. MIC has a right of subrogation against any third party, individual, corporation, insurer or other entity or person who may be legally responsible for payment of medical expenses related to your illness or injury.
 MIC's right of subrogation shall be governed according to this section.
 MIC's right to recover its subrogation interest applies only after you have received a full recovery for your illness or injury from another source of compensation for your illness or injury. - 2.
 MIC's subrogation interest is the reasonable cash value of any benefits received by you. - 3.
 MIC's right to recover its subrogation interest may be subject to an obligation by MIC to pay from any recovery a pro rata share of your disbursements, attorney fees and costs, and other expenses incurred in obtaining a recovery from another source unless MIC is separately represented by an attorney.
 If MIC is represented by an attorney, an agreement regarding allocation may be reached.
 If an agreement cannot be reached, the matter must be submitted to binding arbitration. - 4.
 By accepting coverage under this Policy, you agree: - a.
 That if MIC pays benefits for medical expenses you incur as a result of any act by a third party for which the third party is or may be legally responsible, and you later obtain full recovery, you are obligated to reimburse MIC for the benefits paid in accordance to Minnesota law. - b.
 To cooperate with MIC or its designee to help protect MIC's legal rights under this subrogation and reimbursement provision and to provide all information MIC may reasonably request to determine its rights under this provision. - c.
 To provide prompt written notice to MIC when you make a claim against a party for injuries. - d.
 To do nothing to decrease or limit MIC's rights under this provision, either before or after receiving benefits, or under this Policy. - e.
 MIC may take action to preserve its legal rights.
-This includes bringing suit in your name. - f.
-MIC may collect its subrogation interest from the proceeds of any settlement or judgment recovered by you, your legal representative or the legal representative(s) of your estate or next-of-kin.
+This includes bringing suit in your name.
+Subject to the full recovery requirement set forth in paragraph 1. above, MIC may collect its subrogation interest from the proceeds of any settlement or judgment that includes or otherwise relates to payment of medical expenses recovered by you, your legal representative or the legal representative(s) of your estate or next-of-kin.

-DD.
+CC.
 Eligibility And Enrollment